 To highlight the stories of Virginia’s coastal families living on the front lines of climate change we, along with our partners at Virginia Organizing and the Virginia Sierra Club, created Flood of Voices, a website dedicated to the stories of those being affected by rising tides and flooding, especially those whose voices are not normally heard.
 Click here to hear stories from Flood of Voices.

-It’s Time to Make Hampton Roads a Ground Zero for Solutions
+It’s Time to Make Virginia a Ground Zero for Solutions

 While adapting to the sea level rise we’re locked into, we must invest in Virginia clean energy to reduce the pollution at the root of the problem.